thomasmfish/cockpit/doc/config.rst

   several path substitution options: `{user}`, `{year}`, `{date}`, and `{time}`, allowing some customisation beyond a static path.

+create-data-dir
+  Defaults to True.
+If True, Cockpit will try to create the default data directory when starting up, if it does not already exist.

 user-subdir
   Defaults to True.
 If True, data will be saved to a subdirectory of the current user's username within the specified data directory.
 This maintains